Choens/choens.github.io/_posts/2015-06-19-backdating-posts.md

 my Android phone, I know the date of each adventure.
 This weekend, I am going to go through these pics and post a few back-dated posts to document some of my recent adventures.

+Update: 2014-06-24: I'm done.
+I managed to add a number of things I had wanted to put up here.
+In the future, I'll try to not get behind.
+I think I need a current events category too.
+I'll work on that.